 As Congress debates the Farm Bill in the coming months, UCS will be urging them to see farm conservation programs for what they are—critical programs to help farmers stay profitable today while preventing pollution, improving resilience, and avoiding more costly problems down the line.

 In short, an excellent investment in our future.

 Posted in: Food and Agriculture

-Tags: climate resilience, conservation compliance, Conservation Stewardship Program, cover crops, crop insurance, crop rotation, Farm Bill, Farm Bill 2018, farm conservation, soil health, USDA, USDA budget cuts
+Tags: climate resilience, conservation compliance, Conservation Stewardship Program, cover crops, crop insurance, crop rotation, Drought, Farm Bill, Farm Bill 2018, farm conservation, soil health, USDA, USDA budget cuts